crespire/rails_railsbook/implementation.md

 As an update, I have decided against the "mirrored" relationship approach.
 While it seems fine in concept, I think it will have problems at scale, both relying on callbacks that get triggered for each transaction, and how quickly the data might grow as you add users.
 I know this is essentially a toy app, so that won't be something I have to really worry about, but I still think it's worth thinking at that scale as an exercise.

 I've stuck with the bi-furcated associations approach, and added a few custom methods to my User model to consolidate the associations into a single method call.
-This is similiar to how I was doing it previously, but instead of writing queries in the custom methods, I am leveraging Rails associations.
+This is similar to how I was doing it previously, but instead of writing queries in the custom methods, I am leveraging Rails associations.

 I've got the Request controller fleshed out (I think), with the key elements I need to make sure requests can be created.
 I think a "TDD" approach here would be helpful, because I have to think about how I want the over all system to work (in terms of where users can request friends, etc), then build out the testing to support the views, etc.